symfony-tr/symfony-docs-tr/book/page_creation.rst

 PHP dosyaları, Şablonlar, stil şablonları, Javascriptler, testler ya da diğer ne varsa, bu dosyaların tamamını içerir.

-A bundle is simply a structured set of files within a directory that implement a single feature.
-You might create a ``BlogBundle``, a ``ForumBundle`` or a bundle for user management (many of these exist already as open source bundles).
-Each directory contains everything related to that feature, including PHP files, templates, stylesheets, JavaScripts, tests and anything else.
 Var olan her özellik bir bundle içerisindedir ve her özellik bir bundle ile birlikle meydana gelir.